eugeneswalker/gitlab-chart/doc/charts/globals.md

 In some complex deployments, it may be desired to configure different parts of this chart with different configurations for PostgreSQL.
-As of `v4.2.0`, all properties available within `global.psql` can be set on a per-chart basis, e.g. `gitlab.sidekiq.psql`.
+As of `v4.2.0`, all properties available within `global.psql` can be set on a per-chart basis, for example `gitlab.sidekiq.psql`.
 The local settings will override global values when supplied, with some key settings being inherited when not present.

 Properties that will inherit from global: